How To Tell If It Is Brown Recluse Spiders On Your Scottsdale, AZ Property

 How To Distinguish Brown Recluses From Other Spiders

-The bad news is brown recluses look like a lot of other spiders.
+The bad news is brown recluses look like a lot of other spiders in Scottsdale.
 The good news is there are a few ways to distinguish them if you get a close enough look.
 It’s a lot easier to tell if a spider is not a brown recluse than to tell if it is one.
 First off, take a look at the eyes.
 Any spider with eight eyes is not a brown recluse (they have six).

 Also, don’t be fooled by the fiddle-shaped marking on the cephalothorax.
 A lot of spiders have those.
 If the marking is faint, lightly colored, or multi-colored, the spider is not a brown recluse.
 The fiddle marking on a brown recluse will always be much darker than the rest of the cephalothorax and uniform or near-uniform in color (i.e. it won’t have a bunch of patterns in or around it).

 Another good distinguishing feature of the brown recluse spider is its legs and abdomen.
 If your spider’s legs are much darker than its body, multi-colored, or covered in spines, your spider is not a recluse.
 Brown recluses’ legs are uniform in color, the same or a similar color to their bodies, and covered in fine hair only – no spines.
 Their abdomens are also uniform in color.
 If your spider’s abdomen has a bunch of patterns on it, it is not a recluse.

 The brown recluse bite is hemotoxic, meaning its venom attacks your red blood cells, your blood’s clotting ability, and the tissues surrounding the bite.
 In the case of the brown recluse, their venom is capable of causing skin lesions and even tissue necrosis.
 Depending on the severity of the bite, you may experience anything from mild localized pain and swelling to skin ulcers and tissue loss.